meteor/blaze/site/source/api/templates.md

 template instance, and you can access its DOM nodes when it is in the document.

-Read more about templates and how to use them in the [Spacebars](#pkg_spacebars) package README and the [Blaze](http://guide.meteor.com/blaze.html) article in the Meteor Guide.
+Read more about templates and how to use them in the [Spacebars](http://blazejs.org/api/spacebars) and [Blaze](http://blazejs.org/api/blaze).

 <h2 title="Template.<em>myTemplate</em>" id="template_myTemplate">Template Declarations</h2>